 Thankfully, voice technology has come a long way since then (or has it).
 Products such as Amazon Echo, Google Home, Apple Siri, and Microsoft Cortana are being used by people on a daily basis for personal and work purposes.

-So what does this have to do with learning?
+So what does this have to do with learning and development?

 We often hear informal learning is one of the hardest forms of learning to track and report on.
 Can Amazon Echo and similar voice technology products provide a frictionless way to capture learning experiences?
 Maybe.

 I decided to explore voice technology after we started doing regular mentoring chats at Watershed.
 We call these chats tweekers because they happen every two weeks.

 What if, at the conclusion of a tweeker, I could have an Amazon Echo record who I had the tweeker with and what I found meaningful during the chat?
 What if I could have that information go into the Watershed product to be stored and reported on?

 With that idea in mind, I started researching how an Echo works.
 Besides the hardware, it uses a number of Alexa technology components from Amazon.

 At a minimum, creating an app requires these two components: an Alexa skill and an Alexa server application.
 The skill receives commands through a voice user interface (VUI).
 The server application contains the logic for what to do with those commands.